gugutz/outlands-razor-scripts/resources/mining/README.md

     The second rune of the same book would be:
     **book-1-rail-2.razor**
     and so on...
-17. After renaming the script acoordingly, put it int he same folder with the mining script (which should be inside the `resources\mining` folder)
+17. After renaming the script acoordingly, put it in the same folder with the mining script (which should be inside the `resources\mining` folder)
-18. Reapeat above steps for each rune you want to setup a rail for.
+18. Repeat above steps for each rune you want to setup a rail for.
 After finishing, just hit **Play** and the script should recall to each rune and walk the rail you set!

-## Manual Mining

-If you want to just manually control your character while enjoying all the benefits of the script, set `walk_mode` to `4` in script **mining_config.razor**

 Then move the rail file into the same folder as the mining script (in the above exemple: 'resources\mining')